xlladdins/xll/docs/Excel4MacrosA-Dcopy.md

 Reference    specifies the columns for which you want to change the width.

--   If reference is specified, it must be either an external reference
+  - > If reference is specified, it must be either an external reference
-    > to the active worksheet, such as !\$A:\$C or !Database, or an
+    > to the active worksheet, such as \!$A:$C or \!Database, or an
-    > R1C1-style reference in the form of text, such as \"C1:C3\",
+    > R1C1-style reference in the form of text, such as "C1:C3",
-    > \"C\[-4\]:C\[-2\]\", or \"Database\".
+    > "C\[-4\]:C\[-2\]", or "Database".

--   If reference is a relative R1C1-style reference in the form of text,
+  - > If reference is a relative R1C1-style reference in the form of
-    > it is assumed to be relative to the active cell.
+    > text, it is assumed to be relative to the active cell.

--   If reference is omitted, it is assumed to be the current selection.
+  - > If reference is omitted, it is assumed to be the current
+    > selection.

 >

 Standard\_num    is a logical value corresponding to the Standard Width command from the Column submenu on the Format menu.

--   If standard is TRUE, Microsoft Excel sets the column width to the
+  - > If standard is TRUE, Microsoft Excel sets the column width to the
     > currently defined standard (default) width and ignores width\_num.

--   If standard is FALSE or omitted, Microsoft Excel sets the width
+  - > If standard is FALSE or omitted, Microsoft Excel sets the width
     > according to width\_num or type\_num.

 >